CoryDAsana/developer-docs/source/includes/markdown/_24-webhooks.html.md

 ## Filtering

-Webhook events will "propagate up" from contained objects through to parent objects--for instance, changes to comments will be sent to webhooks on the parent task and to ones on the task's projects.
-In this way a webhook on a project will be notified of all changes that occur in all of its tasks, subtasks of those tasks, and comments on those tasks and subtasks.
+Webhook events will "propagate up" from contained objects through to parent objects.
+For example, changes to comments will be sent to webhooks on the parent task and to ones on the task's projects.
+This way, a webhook on a project will be notified of all changes that occur in all of its tasks, subtasks of those tasks, and comments on those tasks and subtasks.